COAS meets China’s PLA chief in Beijing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Monday visited the Headquarters of Peoples Liberation Army (PLA) in Beijing and met Pthe LA Chief Gen Han Weiguo.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Monday visited Headquarters of Peoples Liberation Army (PLA) in Beijing and met PLA Chief Gen Han Weiguo.

 Earlier, upon arrival at PLA Headquarters, General Qamar Javed Bajwa was presented guard of honour.
-On Tuesday, the COAS is scheduled to meet Vice Chairman Central Military Commission (CMC) Gen Zhang Youxia.
+On Tuesday, the Chief of Army Staff is scheduled to meet Vice Chairman Central Military Commission (CMC) Gen Zhang Youxia.

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Monday visited the Headquarters of Peoples Liberation Army (PLA) in Beijing and met Pthe LA Chief Gen Han Weiguo.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Monday visited Headquarters of Peoples Liberation Army (PLA) in Beijing and met PLA Chief Gen Han Weiguo.

 Earlier, upon arrival at PLA Headquarters, General Qamar Javed Bajwa was presented guard of honour.
-On Tuesday, the COAS is scheduled to meet Vice Chairman Central Military Commission (CMC) Gen Zhang Youxia.
+On Tuesday, the Chief of Army Staff is scheduled to meet Vice Chairman Central Military Commission (CMC) Gen Zhang Youxia.

 Comments